 Burli Newsroom handles the wide variety of data sources that constantly pour into a newsroom.

-This includes newswires, tweets, live audio feeds, email, RSS feeds, audio files, FTP files and more.
+This includes newswires, tweets, live audio feeds, email, RSS feeds, audio and video files, FTP servers and more.
 Reporters in the field can remotely file, and their material — text and audio — appears in the system automatically.
 All sources — including tweets, audio and faxes — appear right on the screen of any workstation.

 Use network connections to link bureaus, affiliates, regional networks or reporters in the field.

 Burli’s Virtual Newsroom technology connects almost any workstation to any other workstation, whether it’s across town or across the world.
 Browse another newsroom’s wires, audio cuts, scripts, faxes, etc. and drag them into your own work.

 Or use any web browser for remote access into the newsroom.
 Read scripts, lookup contacts, view newsroom faxes, even grab audio cuts from the field.
 Or file complete news stories — with both text and audio — into the system.

 Seamlessly integrated text and audio editors that are quick and simple to use and designed specifically for broadcast newsrooms.